Preservation Format Identification in OAIS-Compliant Digital Preservation Architecture

 Deterministic Python Orchestration and Auditability

 Scalable format identification demands deterministic, repeatable automation.
 Python-based orchestration frameworks have become the standard for scaling identification across terabyte-scale ingest pipelines.
 By wrapping command-line utilities in asynchronous task queues, engineering teams can process thousands of files concurrently while maintaining strict resource limits.
-The critical step lies in Configuring format identification tools like DROID to leverage updated PRONOM signature files, custom regex rules, and container-level parsing.
+The critical step lies in configuring format identification tools like DROID to leverage updated PRONOM signature files, custom regex rules, and container-level parsing.
 When integrated into a CI/CD-style preservation pipeline, these tools output structured JSON or XML reports that feed directly into validation engines.

 The following production-ready Python pattern demonstrates an asynchronous, audit-focused format identification pipeline.
 It computes cryptographic checksums, invokes CLI-based identification tools, and emits PREMIS-aligned JSON reports suitable for downstream validation and storage routing.